Types of Organizations

 Institutional Student Organizations

-There are only three organizations of this type, as defined by the Board of Regents' Bylaws.
-They include the Association of Students of the University of Nebraska (ASUN) Student Government, the University Program Council (UPC) programming board, and the Daily Nebraskan (DN) student newspaper.
+There are only three (3) organizations of this type, as defined by the Board of Regents' Bylaws.
+They include the Association of Students of the University of Nebraska (ASUN) Student Government, the University Program Council (UPC) student programming board, and the Daily Nebraskan (DN) student newspaper.
 These student organizations receive student fee funding from University Program and Facility Fees (UPFF).

 Residence Hall Association (RHA) Recognition